PanwaR1010/Airlines_tickets_sales_prediction/README.md

 <img width="926" alt="Screenshot 2022-08-19 at 12 32 48 PM" src="https://user-images.githubusercontent.com/97120462/185562553-968bd1bf-1a9a-408e-8ea5-b1228f05e54a.png">

+### Conclusion-

+• Analyzed the given data to check for stationarity & decomposed it to get level, trend, seasonality, and residue
+• Performed ADF test for stationarity & used ARIMA, SARIMA, Prophet and XGBoosT to predict future sales
+• Achieved best accuracy of 19.23% MAPE in SARIMA & 14.27% MAPE by implementing the Prophet model

 **Submitted by-**
 1. **Vaibhav Singh Panwar**  https://github.com/PanwaR1010
 2. **Vivek Kumar**  https://github.com/vivekkumar-creator